Alcoholic Liver Disease

-Abuse of alcohol may cause three types of liver damage (see also Cirrhosis of the Liver), which often develop in the following order:
+Abuse of alcohol may cause three types of liver damage, which often develop in the following order:

 Inflammation (alcoholic hepatitis): The liver becomes inflamed in about 10 to 35% of people.

-Cirrhosis: About 10 to 20% of people develop cirrhosis (see Cirrhosis of the Liver).
+Cirrhosis: About 10 to 20% of people develop cirrhosis.
 In cirrhosis, a large amount of normal liver tissue is permanently replaced with scar tissue (called fibrosis), which performs no function.
 As a result, the internal structure of the liver is disrupted, and the liver can no longer function normally.
 Eventually, the liver usually shrinks.
 People may have a few symptoms or the same symptoms as those due to alcoholic hepatitis.
 Cirrhosis cannot be reversed.

-Ascites: Fluid may accumulate in the abdomen, causing swelling (see Ascites).
+Ascites: Fluid may accumulate in the abdomen, causing swelling.

-Hepatic (portosystemic) encephalopathy: Brain function may deteriorate because the damaged liver is less able to remove toxic waste products from the blood (see Hepatic Encephalopathy).
+Hepatic (portosystemic) encephalopathy: Brain function may deteriorate because the damaged liver is less able to remove toxic waste products from the blood.
 People may become drowsy and confused.

-Portal hypertension: The vein that brings blood to the liver may be narrowed or blocked, increasing blood pressure in that vein (see Portal Hypertension).
-Oxygen levels in the arteries may be low.
-As a result, some people have enlarged fingertips (clubbing), and the skin may look blue (called cyanosis).
-Portal hypertension also causes or contributes to ascites, bleeding in the digestive tract, an enlarged spleen (splenomegaly), and sometimes portosystemic encephalopathy.
+Portal hypertension: The vein that brings blood to the liver may be narrowed or blocked, increasing blood pressure in that vein.
+Portal hypertension causes or contributes to ascites, bleeding in the digestive tract, an enlarged spleen (splenomegaly), and sometimes portosystemic encephalopathy.

-Bleeding in the digestive tract: Veins in the esophagus and stomach may enlarge, twist, and begin to bleed because of portal hypertension.
+Bleeding in the digestive tract: Veins in the esophagus and stomach may enlarge and begin to bleed because of portal hypertension.
 People may vomit blood or have bloody or dark, tarry stools.

-Liver failure: The liver becomes less and less able to function, resulting in many complications and generally failing health (see Liver Failure).
+Liver failure: The liver becomes less and less able to function, resulting in many complications and generally failing health.
 Liver failure can eventually lead to kidney failure.

-Coagulopathy: People tend to bleed and bruise more easily (see Bruising and Bleeding) because the damaged liver does not produce enough of the substances that make blood clot.
+Coagulopathy: People tend to bleed and bruise more easily because the damaged liver does not produce enough of the substances that make blood clot (coagulate).
 Also, alcohol can reduce the number or activity of platelets, which also help blood clot.
 Portal hypertension leads to an enlarged spleen, which also decreases the number of platelets.

-Splenomegaly: Portal hypertension causes the spleen to enlarge (see Enlarged Spleen).
+Splenomegaly: Portal hypertension causes the spleen to enlarge (a condition called splenomegaly).
 The enlarged spleen traps and destroys more white blood cells and platelets than it normally does.
 As a result, the risk of infections and bleeding is increased.